crook/yum-axelget/README.md

 Yum-axelget is a plugin for yum that accelerates download rate with multi-threads by axel.

+Feature:

+ - Use axel to download rpm pakcage, as well as delta package(a.k.a drpm or presto)
+ - Also download repo metadata based on yum.conf.mdpolicy
+ - Format the output of axel and let it look like default yum progress bar

 ## Download

 You can get the program from https://github.com/crook/yum-axelget/releases